chaimkastel/happy-hour-app/CHATGPT_IMAGE_PROMPTS.md

 ## 🚀 **QUICK SETUP GUIDE**

-### **Step 1: Save Your Hero Image**
+### **Step 1: Save Your Hero Image** ✅ COMPLETED
-1. Save your perfect hero image as: `/public/images/hero-food-deals.jpg`
+1. ✅ Save your perfect hero image as: `/public/images/hero-food-deals.png`
-2. The homepage is already configured to use this image
+2. ✅ The homepage is already configured to use this image
-3. Test it by visiting `http://localhost:3000`
+3. ✅ Test it by visiting `http://localhost:3000`

 ### **Step 2: Generate Priority Images**
 Use ChatGPT with these prompts in order: